THE NIBBLE (TM) - Great Finds for Foodies (tm)

 Real Wasabi Q & A

 It came as a shock to us that bright green mound decorating our sushi trays wasn’t wasabi at all.
 The truth wasn’t thrilling: horseradish, mustard, corn starch and food coloring.
 Not an exotic condiment, just another fabricated foodstuff foisted on the American public.
 Now you know why waiters at Japanese restaurants often refer to it as “mustard” or “horseradish.”
+Tubes and powders at Asian markets that are labeled “wasabi” are likely the imitation product—read the ingredients label!

 “So where do we get the real thing?” we asked.
 For a long time the answer was “Japan,” and a handful of very pricey restaurants that grate their own from fresh wasabi root (see illustration below).
-But now, thanks to the pioneering efforts of wasabi-loving American Doug Lambrecht, you can buy as much Real Wasabi as you want—and bring it with you to the sushi bar.
-Before we tell you about it, we’ll share some of the questions we had when we first made discovery of condiment deception.
+But now, thanks to the pioneering efforts of wasabi-loving American Doug Lambrecht, you can buy as much Real Wasabi as you want—and bring it with you to the sushi bar—in a powder that you can easily mix into paste with water, as the restaurants do with their imitation wasabi, or in fresh root form with a grater.

 • Q. Then what is wasabi?